ashikcse20/ASP-MVC5-MULTI-TENANT-REPOSITORY/README.md

 ### In the name of Allah, Most Gracious, Most Merciful بِسْمِ اللَّهِ الرَّحْمَنِ الرَّحِيم
 Welcome to Hamdoon Soft Fun:
 This tutorial with video can be found in [ASP .NET MVC 5 Multi Tenant Example With New Project (Single Different Database For Per Tenant Using Entity Framework)](https://submitmysites.blogspot.com/2018/09/in-name-of-allah-most-gracious-most.html)
-## Provide me a popcorn packet with a cup of coffee: https://www.paypal.me/ashikcse20
 Here I just use this ASP .Net MVC5 application as Multitenant application with single database per tenant I am doing it from Windows 10 .
 All code can be found here https://github.com/ashikcse20